dgraph-io/dgraph-docs/content/tutorial-3/index.md

 +++
-title = "Get Started with Dgraph - Basic Types and Operations"
+title = "Get Started with Dgraph -  Types and Operations" [menu.main] name = "Types and Operations" identifier = "tutorials-types" parent = "tutorials" weight = 3
 +++

 **Welcome to the third tutorial of getting started with Dgraph.**